partner

 Automobile insurance is mandatory in Colorado.
 Before a person can get behind the wheel of a motor vehicle, he or she must have adequate car insurance.
 The state has regulations as to the minimum amount of auto insurance required, including at least $15,000 in coverage for the other driver’s vehicle damage.
-Unfortunately, hundreds of drivers in Colorado still choose to unlawfully drive while uninsured or underinsured.
+Unfortunately, hundreds of drivers in Colorado still choose to drive while uninsured or underinsured unlawfully.
 Here’s what happens if you get into an accident with an uninsured driver.

 Colorado is an at-fault car accident state.
 There are fault and no-fault laws.
 In Colorado and other tort-based insurance states, the driver or person who is guilty of committing a tort, or wrongdoing, that causes the car accident must pay for related damage.
 This includes the other driver’s medical bills and vehicle repairs.
 If a driver is guilty of speeding, tailgating, distracted driving, drunk driving, or another negligent or reckless act that results in a car accident, his or her car insurance company is financially responsible.